 The Board is responsible for leadership and promoting the success of the Company by directing and overseeing the Company's affairs.
 In addition, it is also responsible for overseeing the corporate governance and financial reporting of the Company, reviewing the effectiveness of the Company's system of risk management and internal controls.
-To assist it in fulfilling its duties, the Board has established four board committees: (1) the Audit Committee; (2) the Compensation Committee; (3) the Corporate Governance Committee and (4) the Reserves Committee.
+To assist in fulfilling these duties, the Board has established four board committees: (i) Audit Committee ("AC"); (ii) Corporate Governance Committee ("CG C"); (iii) Compensation Committee ("Comp C") and (iv) Reserves Committee ("Res C") for overseeing particular aspects of the Company's affairs.